wfpidn/ERM/docs/index.md

 Extreme Rainfall Monitoring (ERM) is a tool developed by the United Nations World Food Programme in Indonesia using [Google Earth Engine](https://earthengine.google.com) (GEE).
 ERM are able to inform where is the estimated location of extreme rainfall and its impact to population and crop in the last 5-days and forecast up to 5-days ahead on selected date.

-Some of the input is prepared via different platform: ArcGIS Pro, R Statistics, and Excel.
-ERM module is part of VAMPIRE [https://vampire.idn.wfp.org](https://vampire.idn.wfp.org) hazard features
+Some of the input was prepared via different platform: ArcGIS Pro, R Statistics, and Excel.
+ERM module is part of VAMPIRE [https://vampire.idn.wfp.org](https://vampire.idn.wfp.org) hazard features.

 This is the single-source of documentation for ERM.
 It is intended to be a thorough, living document detailing the background, objective, data, method and output of ERM.
 If you find a mistake, please open an issue.